-- Problem sets will generally be posted Wednesdays and will be due in class the following Wednesday.
-Graded problem sets will be returned in precept. - Precepts will start the first week.
-The first precept will be used to introduce Stata and review basic matrix algebra. - The in-class tests are tentatively scheduled for October 17 and December 5. - The final exam will be scheduled by the Office of the Registrar.
+- Problem sets will generally be posted Mondays and must be uploaded to the course website by the start of the online meeting on the following Monday, unless otherwise specified. - Precepts will start the first week.
+The first precept will be used to introduce Stata and review basic matrix algebra. - The online tests are scheduled for October 5 and November 16. - The final exam is scheduled for December 9.